The Criminal Trial Process

 Although the trial process is fairly straight forward, no two scenarios take the same course because the legal system is the most sophisticated chess board.
 Your attorney is responsible for being familiar with a vast amount of rules and regulations.
 Understanding the fundamentals will help you grasp some of the criminal defense basics but is not a substitute for hiring experienced attorneys.
-Call us at 817-789-4000 to schedule an appointment.
+Call us atto schedule an appointment.
 Here’s some helpful information to get you started:

 What is the process for felony charges?